AceofSpades5757/simple-milli/README.md

 # Description

-A simple implementation using the core engine of _Meilisearch_, `milli`.
+A simple implementation using the core engine of _Meilisearch_, `milli`, to create an embedded search engine.

 Uses the power of `milli` to create a basic, embedded search database.
 The only requirement is that your document implements the `Serialize` and `Deserialize`